lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 2. AI turns those dollars into long-term tools: chips, models, and cloud.
 3. Media (social, search, video) points attention at what to buy or sell.

 If you view these three as one system, investing gets simpler.
-You can focus on owning what creates, routes, and amplifies liquidity—rather than guessing which short-term story wins.
+You can focus on owning what creates, routes, and amplifies liquidity, rather than guessing which short-term story wins.

 ---

-## The Dollar Flywheel (Plain Version)
+## The Dollar Flywheel

 1. **Stablecoins** spread dollar rails worldwide.
 Every on-chain swap or payment adds a little more demand for USD.
 2. **More rails → more activity.** Better rails bring more users and more turnover.